 The breakdown of a marriage, with the loss of a spouse accompanied by financial, emotional, and mental grief, is one of the hardest life events a person may endure.
-Barrow Law Firm is here to serve as your partner and confidant, eliminating as much pain as possible, developing fair solutions, and minimizing conflict – especially when children are present.
+Barrow Law Firm is here to serve as your partner and confidant.
+We help you eliminate as much pain as possible, develop fair solutions, and minimize conflict.
+Especially when children are present.

 When you encounter a potential family law issue – divorce, property division, child custody, child support, or alimony – we encourage you to seek confident legal help, FIRST.
 Trust a competent representative to take care of the legalities of the process.
 We encourage you to take the first step by contacting Barrow Law Firm today.

 Schedule A One Hour Family Law Consultation*Benefit from our 30 yrs experience handling family law and divorce cases.

 Gain a better understanding of family law, and explain your situation.

 Meet our local team in Mt.
 Pleasant - easily accessed from I-526 - and understand our passion for individuals, family law and litigation.

 Discover why it is worth your drive and time to meet our experienced staff, who will save you money in the end.

 Find out why our reputable firm with high client retention rates is the right team to handle your case.

 Partner with a firm who's desire is to resolve your legal issues as quickly as possible. *Normal consult rates apply.
 Call for details.
 Contact Us